Acne

 Retinoids are skin care friends with a lot of benefits..
 They can help smooth skin texture, reduce discolouration, and yep, they can help with hormonal acne, too.

-The brand name for tretinoin is Retin-A. Tretinoin comes in a prescription gel or cream form and is used topically.
+Prescription retinoids typically come in a gel or cream form and is used topically.
 It’s particularly effective for fine lines and dark spots and is often prescribed for hyperpigmentation.

-Tretinoin is also a great acne medication.
-With consistent use, tretinoin can decrease and lessen the severity of active breakouts.
+Prescriptoin retinoid is also a great acne medication.
+With consistent use, prescription retinoid can decrease and lessen the severity of active breakouts.

 It can also prevent future acne from forming.
 It does this by encouraging exfoliation of old skin, and stimulating the production of collagen and elastin, essential molecules in skin health and regeneration.